vishipayyallore/speaker_series_2021/MicrosoftReactor/S5_2021Nov10_DLogsKuduConsoleCDomainsSSLCORS/README.md

 ---

-## What is Next? (`Session 5` of `20 Sessions` on 10-Nov-2021)
+## What is Next? (`Session 6` of `20 Sessions` on 24-Nov-2021)

-> 1. Back up your virtual machines, Azure Bastion
+> 1. Introduction to Docker
-> 1. Deploying ASP.Net Core Web API into Nginx inside Ubuntu VM
+> 1. Build and store images by using Azure Container Registry
-> 1. Deploying Blazor WASM Application into IIS inside Azure VM
+> 1. Deploy a web app by using an image from an Azure Container Registry repository
-> 1. Integrating ASP.Razor and ASP.Net Core Web API
+> 1. Create and deploy a web app from a Docker image
-> 1. Integrating Blazor WASM and ASP.Net Core Web API
+> 1. Update the image and automatically redeploy the web app
-> 1. Secure your Azure SQL Database
+> 1. Modify the image and redeploy the web app